Additional Subjects

 The focus of the Computing department is to ensure that pupils develop the essential knowledge, skills and understanding they will need in a rapidly changing world; one in which work and other activities are increasingly transformed by access to varied and developing technologies.

-Bede's Prep senior pupils enjoy year-on-year success in national competitions covering cyber security and computational thinking.
+Bede’s Prep senior pupils enjoy year-on-year success in national competitions covering cyber security and computational thinking.
+They also enter coding competitions, where they compete against teams of pupils that are often older than themselves, and demonstrate their advanced skills.

 Year 7